prolificinteractive/Optik/README.md

 #### Activity Indicator

-When fetching remote images, an activity indicator is displayec while image are loaded.
+When fetching remote images, an activity indicator is displayed while images are loaded.
 To indicate a custom activity indicator color, provide an `activityIndicatorColor:` parameter when creating an image viewer:

 ```swift
 let imageViewer = Optik.imageViewerWithURLs([